 The MAT consists of curriculum that includes classroom, laboratory, and clinical education that exceeds the foundational and core knowledge in Athletic Training as outlined by the educational standards set by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program will require 2 full years (summer-fall-spring, summer-fall-spring) to complete and requires the completion of 63-65 credit hours.
+The program will require 2 full years (summer-fall-spring, summer-fall-spring) to complete.
 Students who complete the degree requirements earn a Master of Athletic Training.

-Program Goals
+Program Objectives